EMD FT: Subsequent models

 The FT was discontinued in late 1945, replaced in production by the F2, which retained the 1350 hp rating of the FT, but with upgraded electrical and control equipment.
 Additionally, the mechanically driven cooling fans, which required constant tending by the locomotive's fireman, were replaced with electrically driven fans which were automatically controlled, a system which is still in use to this day.
 The F2 was produced only in 1946, and afterward was replaced by updated models in the EMD F-unit series, such as the F3, F7, and F9.

 Original buyers

 EMD built approximately 1,096 FT locomotives: 555 A units and 541 B units.
 Twenty-three railroads purchased locomotives; all of them purchased both A and B units.
 The largest single buyer was the Atchison, Topeka and Santa Fe Railway, which purchased 155 A units and 165 B units.
 Another major buyer was the Great Northern Railway, which purchased 51 A units and 45 B units.

 Surviving units

-Multiple EMD FT units survive today.
+Multiple EMD FT units survive today, two A units and three B units.